input-output-hk/atala-prism/credentials-verification-webextension/docs/credential-flow-test-steps.md

 mode), in the dialog opened go to `atala/credentials-verification-webextension/target/chrome`, select `unpacked-fast` folder and click `Open`.
 Now the wallet should be found in your plugins.
 Do not open the wallet yet.

-At this point you have all the needed components up to run the wallet locally.
+At this point, you have all the needed components up to run the wallet locally.
 We now move to the testing part.

 ## Fun part